seal331/hidens-website/README.md

 ### Post-configuration
 Once confiugration is done, start the server with `runserver.py`.

-If you'd like to mimic [the production enviornment](https://hiden.pw), you can set up an Nginx reverse proxy.
-[I do not recommend Apache for this.](https://github.com/aio-libs/aiohttp/issues/2687)
+If you'd like to mimic [the production enviornment](https://hiden.pw), you may set up an NGINX reverse proxy.
+Caddy works too, although [Apache does not](https://github.com/aio-libs/aiohttp/issues/2687).
+The one I personally recommend most is NGINX.

 ## Reporting problems